dimvar/writing/cpp-notes.md

 Note that capture by reference does not affect the variable's lifetime, so if you return such a lambda you create a dangling reference.

+When you want to pass a function as an argument, you need to use one of the available functor types. `std::function` is designed to be copyable.
+Therefore, the underlying function must also be copyable, which means that it can't include a `unique_ptr`.
+If you want to avoid copying the underlying function, use `gtl::AnyInvocable`.

+If you don't need the functor type to manage the storage of the underlying function, use `absl::FunctionRef`. `absl::FunctionRef` is a view for callables, like `absl::string_view` is for strings.

 ### Classes

 Classes are very different from Java; can't describe the differences succinctly.